minceheid/openeo/README.md

 sudo reboot
 ~~~~

-Once the RPi Zero reboots, it should all be working.
+Once the Raspberry Pi reboots, it should all be working.
 You should be able to point your browser at the IP address (or you can use mDNS to navigate to _hostname_.local - where _hostname_ is whichever hostname you set in step 3 above).
 You should see the configuration web page, showing the charger status, and giving you control.

 *Note* - at this time, only the **_Schedule_** mode and **_Manual_** mode is available.
 We will be adding **_Remote_** (OCPP) shortly.